Renza-afro/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. Local variables- > Create a script that lists all local variables and environment variables, and functions.
 6. Local variable- > Create a script that creates a new local variable, name:BEST, value:School.
 7. Global variable- > Create a script that creates a new global variable, name:BEST, value:School.
+8. Evry addition to true knowledge is an addition to human power- >
+3. If the path be beautiful, let us not ask where it leads- > Create a script that counts the number of directories in the PATH.
+4. Global variables- > Create a script that lists environment variables.
+5. Local variables- > Create a script that lists all local variables and environment variables, and functions.
+6. Local variable- > Create a script that creates a new local variable, name:BEST, value:School.
+7. Global variable- > Create a script that creates a new global variable, name:BEST, value:School.
+8. Evry addition to true knowledge is an addition to human power- > Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.